 Malnutrition & Dehydration

-- 35 to 85 percent of nursing home
+- 35 to 85 percent of nursing home residents are malnourished

-- 30 to 50 percent are underweight.
+- 30 to 50 percent are underweight

-Malnutrition and dehydration can lead to a host of medical complications, including infections, ulcers, cognitive degeneration, slow healing, joint and bone fractures, fatigue, depression and increased mortality rate.
+Malnutrition and dehydration can lead to a host of medical complications, including infections, ulcers, cognitive degeneration, slow healing, joint and bone fractures, fatigue, depression, and increased mortality rate.
 The National Citizens’ Coalition for Nursing Home Reform calls the issue of malnutrition, weight loss and dehydration within the nursing home industry “one of the largest, silent epidemics in this country.”

 The nursing home abuse attorneys at Abels & Annes, P.C. fight for the rights of families dealing with cases of nursing home abuse or neglect throughout Illinois.
 Often the decision to put a loved one into a nursing home or assisted-living facility is an emotional decision made possible by the belief that a professionally supervised environment is best for their welfare and physical well-being.